LVR Calculator

 If you were looking at purchasing a property for $600,000 but the lender’s valuation comes in at $590,000 how do you calculate LVR?
 Let’s assume your loan amount is $480,000.

-The good news is if you have purchased the property subject to finance, you could look at getting out of the contract, or negotiating a lower price with the purchasers or even getting another bank valuation.
+The good news is if the bank valuation comes in lower than your purchase price, and you have purchased the property subject to finance, you could look at getting out of the contract, negotiating a lower price with the purchasers, or even getting another bank valuation.

 Read More: Negotiate the House Price 🏠 with a Real Estate Agent [Step-By-Step Guide]